Cranes: General Questions

 Q: How old are cranes before they mate?

 It varies, but typically cranes are several years old before they begin breeding.
 In captivity, about three years old; in the wild, about four to five years old.
-Siberian cranes may not breed until they are seven years old.
+Siberian Cranes may not breed until they are seven years old.

 Q: What do you do with crane eggs that are infertile?

 Often, we use infertile eggs to make “dummy eggs.”
 We make a small hole in one end of the egg and blow out the contents, then fill the egg with plaster.
 This makes it a bit more durable than an empty shell.
-Dummy eggs are used by our CCD Department to give inexperienced cranes practice incubating.
-These eggs are also used by our Education Department for hands-on learning, or sent out to museums or researchers.
+Dummy eggs are used by our Crane Conservation Department to give inexperienced cranes practice incubating.
+These eggs are also used by our Conservation Education Department for hands-on learning, or sent out to museums or researchers.

 Q: What is the process for moving eggs or birds?